x

 Conclusion: Optimise your website for the world today

 Unmoderated usability testing is a simple way to get a lot of information about how your users behave, with relatively low effort and cost.
-The Website Testing tool gives you the option for recruiting the right respondents that fit your needs easily – by sending them a link or using the recruiter widget.
+The Website Testing tool allows you to recruit the right respondents that fit your needs easily – by sending them a link or using the recruiter widget.

 All results are analyzed after the end of the study, giving you detailed information about tasks, answers to questionnaires, respondents, etc. This helps you to understand the issues on your website and to fix them quickly, easily, and in a budget-friendly way.
 Try it yourself – register to UXtweak!